-In the first post of this series, we were introduced to Henry Avery, the famous pirate captain whose arrival in Nassau inspired countless stories and legends, before he simply disappeared.
+Henry Avery, the famous pirate captain whose arrival in Nassau inspired countless stories and legends, before he simply disappeared was in many ways the pirate that started it all.

 Had Henry Avery been captured or killed, the history of piracy would likely be far different than we know it today.
 But after his disappearance in 1696, stories began to circle of his whereabouts.
 In fact, some believed he had returned to Madagascar and his “pirate kingdom,” where he and his men lived in luxury, using their treasure to build an opulent city of their own.